Dog Training Holidays – In Cornwall

 For more information please click here to visit their web site.

 There will be three training sessions during the week covering any of the training sessions below.
 Jackie will contact you before your stay to discuss your dogs requirements and will then tailor the training accordingly.
 Each session will be at least one hour (longer depending upon the number of dogs enrolled for the week).
 The exact times and days of each session will be confirmed before your stay, but will normally be early(ish) morning or late afternoon, so that you can enjoy a day out for the rest of the day.
-There will be a maximum of six dogs on each session, so you will get plenty of one to one training from Jackie and Terry.
+You will usually be having one to one training with Jackie and Terry.
+Occasionally we will book two training sessions for the same week, but we will only combine them after checking with you first.

 The training will cost £70 per booking (this covers up to two dogs).
 Guests will need to stay with us for a full weeks stay during that week, in one of our three dog friendly cottages (Mealhouse, Waggoners or Rosebud).